ciselab/CPS_repo_mining/analysis/grbl.md

 flash by several hundred KB, which was re-invested in some of these new features.
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features.
+Code cleanup, switch cases and pin variables modified.

 ## Commit #51
 ### Hash